Stable dynamic helix state in the nonintegrable XXZ Heisenberg model: Quantum scars and stable helix states

 to characterize the quality of the\ revival.
 The plots of $F\left( t\right) $ \ in Fig. \ref{figure2} for several typical cases show that the revival strongly depends on the initial state.
-The time evolution in \ref{figure2} (b1, b2) shows that the near perfect revival can be achieved even in the non-integrable system.
-Secondly, we measure the influence of random field on the helix state.
+The time evolution in \ref{figure2} (b1, b2) shows that the near perfect revival can be achieved even in the nonintegrable system.
+It indicates that the tower remains stable after the introduction of perturbation, and this long-lived oscillatory dynamics of the helix state can serve as evidence for helix state being a quantum scar.
+Secondly, we measure the influence of random and uniform field on the helix state and explore methods to enhance the stability of the helix state under perturbations.
 We consider the time evolutions of a same state under two driven Hamiltonian.
 In this case, the Loschmidt echo defined by